-The empirical analysis is conducted for the sample of GCC countries.
+The empirical analysis is conducted for the sample of GCC (Gulf Cooperation Council) countries.
 These countries are selected due to their significant reserves of oil.
 Thus, GCC countries are recognized as some of the biggest exporters of the oil in the world.
 However, it is well known nowadays that devices based on fossil fuels energy tend to produce the significant amounts of CO2 causing serious environmental issues.
-Hence, we have explored the link between ENE, economic growth and CO2 emissions in the case of the countries of interest.
-The analysis starts by presenting the main measures of the descriptive statistics in the Table 1.
-In terms of the ENE per capita, the leading country is Qatar, on average.
+Hence, we have explored the link between energy consumption, economic growth and CO2 emissions in the case of the countries of interest.
+The anagesis starts by presenting the main measures of the descriptive statistics in the Table 1.
+In terms of the energy consumption per capita, the leading country is Qatar, on average.
 The second best with regards to the average value of ENE is Bahrain while the last ranked is Oman.
-There are significant differences among GCC countries in terms of the ENE per capita.
+There are significant differences among GCC countries in terms of the energy consumption per capita.